truera/trulens/docs/attribution_parameterization.md

 Eg: With saliency maps, you get `dx/dy` (i.e the effect of input on output). `y` in this case is the QoI scalar.
 It is usually the output of a neuron, but could be a sum of multiple neurons.

 **What is an attribution?**
-An attribution is a numerical number associated with every element in a tensor that explains a QoI.
+An attribution is a numerical value associated with every element in a tensor that explains a QoI.

 Eg: With saliency maps, you get `dx/dy`. `x` is the associated tensor.
 The entirety of `dx/dy` is the explanation.